KSSwimmy/Conduct-UX-Research-and-Test-Early-Concepts/Week3/README.md

 If you want to learn even more about affinity diagramming, check out this article from Nielsen Norman Group that highlights some best practices for affinity diagramming.

 ---
+### Qualities of strong insights

+##### Strong insights
+- Grounded in read data
+- Answer the research questions
+- Easy to understand
+- Increase empathy for the user experience
+- inspire direct action

+---

+### Create a strong presentation

+Prioritize research insights from the most urgent to the least urgent

+- P0 = Must be fixed for your product to work
+    - Prevented the user from completing the main user flow
+    - Deceptive patter
+    - inequitable or inaccessible
+- P1 = include in a future prototype to be tested
+- P2 = Address farther in the future

+---